Strausberger Platz (Berlin U-Bahn): History

-The station was designed by A. Grenander and opened in 1930.
+The station was designed by Alfred Grenander and opened in 1930.
 On 7 May 1944, the western concourse was directly hit.
 It was closed in 1945 after the station was destroyed during the Battle of Berlin.
 In 1952, the station was rebuilt.

 The entrances were moved and a new one was built.
 In 2003, the station was renovated and green panels were attached to the walls.